mbrugnoni/killercoda_labs/local-llm/step3/text.md

   "prompt": "Why is the sky blue?"
 }'`{{execute}}

 You can hit `ctrl+c` to stop the streaming response.
-You could also add the parameter `"streaming": false` to the API request to send the full response back only once it is complete.
+You could also add the parameter `"stream": false` to the API request to send the full response back only once it is complete.

 This shows how easily a local LLM could be leveraged by a bash script or python application.